Get thicker, fuller hair with dermatologist developed treatments

 Vitamin D

-Vitamin D deficiency is common in the United States, with around 22% of people having moderate deficiencies and 2.6% experiencing a severe lack of the vitamin.
+Vitamin D deficiency is common in the United States.
+Around 22 percent of people have a moderate deficiency, and 2.6 percent experience a severe lack of the vitamin.

 Iron

-Iron deficiency is a common nutritional issue and a known contributor to hair loss, particularly in severe cases that cause anemia.
-Certain groups, including premenopausal women, vegetarians, and those with malabsorption disorders, are at higher risk for iron deficiency.
+Iron deficiency is a common nutritional issue and a known contributor to hair loss, particularly in severe cases that cause anemia (when the body lacks enough red blood cells).
+Certain groups, including premenopausal women, vegetarians, and those with malabsorption disorders, have a higher risk for iron deficiency.

 Believe it or not, up to 15 percent of women in the U.S. live with iron deficiency.